Editor overview

 In the Universal Viewer, click the menu button 18 to open the menu.
 If you enable the menu buttons to show or hide hotspots and dimensions, they appear here 19 20.
 User interface for hotspots and physical dimensions in the Universal Viewer

-Lightning tab
+Lighting tab

-You have no lights in My AR Studio, instead you illuminate the 3D object by using an environment image that keeps into account both the direct lightning sources (like sun or bulb lights) and the ambient light that comes from diffused and bounced lights.
+You have no lights in My AR Studio, instead you illuminate the 3D object by using an environment image that keeps into account both the direct lighting sources (like sun or bulb lights) and the ambient light that comes from diffused and bounced lights.
 In this way you can create both very natural illuminations and studio-like setups by simply changing the environment image.

 Environment images can be simple .jpg files or, better, .hdr files.
 HDR file format, unlike JPEG, was designed to store broad ranges of light intensity (High Dynamic Range) so they can represent both very low light zones (like shadow areas) and very bright zones (like the sun disk).